dfelinto/blender-manual/manual/addons/sequencer/storypencil.rst

 Description
 ===========

-After activating the add-on, it will place buttons on the video sequencer header to control the linked Scenes Strips: Edit, New and Render.
+After activating the add-on, it will place buttons on the video sequencer header to control the linked Scenes Strips:
+Edit, New and Render.

 In the video Sequencer sidebar you will find a Storypencil tab with all the Settings for the add-on.

 Usage
 =====

-With the 2D Animation Template in Draw Mode, you can use the menu located in the :menuselection:`3D Viewport --> Draw --> Setup Storyboard Session` and the add-on will take care to set up all the general settings and create the workspaces and Scenes needed for the storyboard session.
+With the 2D Animation Template in Draw Mode, you can use the menu located in the :menuselection:`3D Viewport --> Draw --> Setup Storyboard Session` and the add-on will take care to set up all the general settings and create the work-spaces and Scenes needed for the storyboard session.

 Use the main buttons on the video sequencer header to add, edit and render Scene Strips.